From the Dawn of Neutrino Astronomy to A New View of the Extreme Universe: Introduction

-In contrast with its exceptional discovery potential, neutrino astronomy faces the evident lack of statistics for future progress, not only in neutrinos but also in identified sources, a handful in a decade.
+In contrast with its exceptional discovery potential, neutrino astronomy faces the evident lack of statistics for future progress, not only in neutrinos but also in identified sources, with only a handful in a decade.
 A weakness in the current status represents a future challenge and opportunity.
-The sensitivity of IceCube has recently been significantly enhanced by progress in the characterization of the optics of ice, and by exploiting the rapid progress in machine learning to collect larger data samples that are reconstructed in neutrino with improved energy and angular resolution.
-The observations of NGC~1068 and the galactic plane directly resulted from these improvements.
+The sensitivity of IceCube has recently been significantly enhanced by progress in the characterization of the optics of ice and by exploiting the rapid progress in machine learning to collect larger data samples that are reconstructed in neutrinos with improved energy and angular resolution.
+The observations of NGC~1068 and the Galactic plane directly resulted from these improvements.

-Efforts to upgrade the performance of IceCube continue.
-The IceCube project has instrumented a cubic kilometer of natural Antarctic ice with 5160~light sensors to configure a Cherenkov detector.
-IceCube is comprised of 10-inch photomultiplier tubes deployed like beats on 86 one-kilometer-long electric cables separated by $\SI{125}\m$.
+Efforts to upgrade the performance of IceCube continue~\cite{Ishihara:2019aao}.
+The IceCube project, which built on the experience of its predecessor AMANDA~\cite{Andres:1999hm}, has instrumented a cubic kilometer of natural Antarctic ice with 5,160~light sensors to configure a Cherenkov detector~\cite{IceCube:2016zyt}.
+IceCube is comprised of 10-inch photomultiplier tubes deployed like beads on 86 one-kilometer-long electric cables, separated by $\SI{125}\m$.
 This instrumentation maps the secondary muon tracks and showers initiated by neutrinos interacting inside or near the detector to reconstruct their direction, energy, and flavor.
-Further progress requires a second-generation instrument with a sensitivity superior by one order of magnitude.
-The design for such an instrument exists~\cite{IceCube-Gen2:2020qha} and its construction has been strongly endorsed by both the astronomy and particle physics communities.
+Further progress requires a next-generation instrument with a sensitivity improved by an order of magnitude.
+The design for such an instrument exists~\cite{IceCube-Gen2:2020qha}, and its construction has been strongly endorsed by both the astronomy~\cite{NAP26141} and particle physics communities~\cite{P5:2023wyd}.